 - Secure and personalized assistance by a board certified dentist within 4-6 hours.

 - Free customized referral to a dental office near you.

 Live video call

 - Speak with your dentist virtually, face-to-face, and in real time over a secure video call.

-- This option is perfect for those who need advice about their oral health, want a consultation but don't want to go to the dentist in person, need non-narcotic prescriptions, or need emergency guidance until they can get in to see a dentist in person.
+- This option is perfect for those who need advice about their oral health, want a free dental consultation but don't want to go to the dentist in person, need non-narcotic prescriptions, or need emergency guidance until they can get in to see a dentist in person.

 - It costs $59.99 for your live video appointment.